 An award-winning conductor and acclaimed composer, Richard Prior has a rich musical family heritage that includes Fred Waggett (a prominent figure in mid twentieth-century British conducting), flautist Albert Waggett (a founding member of the English Opera Group with Benjamin Britten ) and composer/ jazz saxophone legend, Tim Garland.
 His own musical training began in his native England, where he received degrees from Leeds and Nottingham Universities; he was visiting Fellow-in-Music and guest composer at Oxford University, U.K. in 1997.
-For twenty-five years, he taught composition and built several notable symphony programs at a number of universities and colleges in the United States before moving exclusively to professional conducting engagements and composing.
+For twenty-five years, he taught composition and related areas extensively and built notable symphony programs at several universities and colleges in the United States before moving exclusively to professional conducting engagements and composing.

 Reviews in the professional press cite his “stirring conviction,” “precision,” and “stylishness and flexibility,” with the noted “meteoric rise” of ensembles under his direction.
 Prior’s mentors and principal teachers include Sir Simon Rattle, James Paul and William LaRue Jones.
 Prior is a founding member and past president of the College Orchestra Directors Association (South Central Division); he served on the Atlanta Regional Commission’s Arts and Cultural Assessment Committee and is past-President of the 501c(3) ReStringHaiti organization dedicated to restoring and expanding music education and performance opportunities to Haiti.